vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 1. Profile Page:
     1. Check if the profile page renders correctly according to the user's profile, including collapsibles "Default Information", "Order History", "Membership" and "Wish List".
-    2. Check if "Default information" renders user's delivery information, and if "Update" button updates informations (writes to the database).
+    2. Check if "Default information" renders user's delivery information, and if "Update" button updates information (writes to the database).
     3. Check if orders get rendered from the database in case the user has orders - if so, check if orders lead to order confirmation page with message communicating that this is an older order.
     4. Check if "Wish List" widget renders products in a table format, with appropriate product images (leading to product detail page), with name, SKU, Collections (and if the link to the collection leads the user to the collection's page), price and "Remove" button.
     5. Check if "Remove" button removes the product from the Wish List. (bug found - check README.md)